shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 Mudrich howled, and charged up a super hammer swing.
 The hammer hit the tall cat, sending him flying up against a tree.
 She charged in again, going for the kill.

+[make it clear that only his body gets burnt, his clothes aren’t touched at all]

 The tall cat snapped his fingers, lighting himself on fire.
 In an instant, he was a pile of ash on the ground.

 Mudrich’s hammer hit the tree, lodging itself in the trunk.